aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ![Create replication instance](images/create_rep_inst_detail.png)

-_Note:Creation of replication instance takes few minutes.
-While waiting for the replication instance to be created, you can proceede with creation of source and target database endpoints in the next steps.
-However, you can test connectivity only after the replication instance has been created._
+_Note:Creation of the replication instance takes a few minutes.
+While waiting for the replication instance to be created, you can proceede with creation of source and target database endpoints in the next step.
+However, you can test the endpoint connectivity only after the replication instance has been created._

 ___